 (Laughter)

 Nice.
 Wow.
 That’s the first I’ve ever seen that.
 Bonus physical resilience.
 Well done, everyone.
-Now that’s worth +1 mental resilience, which means you more mental focus, more discipline, determination and willpower.
-We from the scientific research that willpower actually works like muscle.
+Now that’s +1 mental resilience, which means you have more mental focus, more discipline, and willpower.
+We know from the scientific research that willpower works like a muscle.
 It gets stronger the more you exercise it.
-So tackling a tiny challenge giving up, even one as absurd as snapping your fingers exactly 50 times or counting backwards 100 by seven is actually a scientifically validated way to your willpower.
+So tackling a tiny challenge giving up, even one as absurd as snapping your fingers exactly 50 times or counting backwards 100 by seven is actually a scientifically validated way to boost willpower.

 So good job.
 Quest number three.
-Pick one: Because of the room, fate’s determined this for you, but here are the two options. you’re inside, find a window and look out of it.
-If you’re outside, a window and look in.
-Or do a quick YouTube or image search for “baby [your favorite animal.]”
+Pick one: of the room, fate’s really determined this for you, but are the two options.
+If you’re inside, find a window and look out it.
+If you’re outside, find a window and look in.
+Or a quick YouTube or Google image search for “baby [your favorite animal.]”

-Do it on your phones, or just shout some baby animals, and I’ll put them on the screen.
-So, what do we want see?
+Do it your phones, or just shout out some baby animals, and I’ll put them on screen.
+So, what do we want to see?
 Sloth, giraffe, elephant, snake.
-Okay, let’s see what we got. dolphin and baby llamas.
+Okay, let’s see what we got.
+Baby and baby llamas.
 Everybody look.
 Got that?
-Okay, one more.
-Baby elephant.
+Okay, one more. elephant.

 (Audience) Oh!